JarbasAl/TNaLaGmes/readme.md

 Adventure Games in the infocom spirit

-# TextBattle
+# TextWarrior

 Turn Based battle games, pokemon style battle

-# TextRPG
+# IntentWorld

 Open World Text Rpg Games, a rpg world for you to populate with objects

 ## Game Design

-You see where this is going, objects are inteligent, engines are intelligent, everything can be interacted with
+You see where this is going, objects are intelligent, engines are intelligent, everything can be interacted with

 Suggestions/Issues/PRs for more engines or object models accepted